TAJassson/mhf_questlists_reader/README.md

 # Before you use
 Below are some important tips for using this repo.
 Please read them at least once.
 - My reader may not read publicly shared questlist files correctly because it does not have proper structure.
 Also I don't recommend you to keep using it as it is because the reader doesn't support it for a technical reason.
-Here's a how to fix it.
+Here's how to fix it.
 Open `list_168.bin` with binary editor(eg.HxD) and check offset 01h.
 It's a number of quests this file loads.
 If it is `13`, change it to `0D`, becasue `list_168.bin` has 13 quests in total and it should be described as `0D` in hex but somehow the value is `13` of integers.

 - You should decrypt quest file itself with a tool called `ReFrontier` before you use `Add` button.